 In September, Prime Minister Narender Modi passed three new agricultural laws to deregulate India’s agricultural sector.
 Modi claims that these laws will help farmers get rid of intermediaries, but many say that this is another plan to make Modi’s rich corporate friends even richer.

 Chances are you have items in your pantry or closet produced by Indian farmers.
-India is one of the largest turmeric exporters, and North America is one of its biggest markets and cotton.
+India is one of the largest turmeric exporters, and North America is one of its biggest markets.
 So if you think this doesn’t affect you, put down that ‘golden milk latte’ and think again.

 Farmers make up over half of the Indian workforce (in a country with a population of 1.3 billion – that’s a lot of people) and play a critical role in India’s economy.
 According to NSSO data, a small farmer in India earns ~6,000 rupees, which translates to roughly around $81 U.S. dollars per month.
 This income is often used to provide for themselves and their family.
 85% of farmers in India operate on just five acres or less, and in 2014, over 60,000 farmer suicides took place because of mounting debt due to rising costs resulting in their inability to repay their loans.